FRC-2928/FRC-Jetson-Deployment-Models/README.md

 - `oak_yolo_spacial_gui.py`  This can be used to display camera stream output to the Jetson Nano desktop gui or any other device that has a gui desktop.

-- `tft_yolo.py` This script is used to run inference on the Jetson with a Raspberry Pi or USB camera.
-It uses the TensorRT deployment format.
-The script displays its output in a Web browser at `10.0.0.2:8091` and also places data into the *WPILib* Network Tables.
+- `tft_yolo_wpi.py` This script is used to run inference on the Jetson with a Pi or USB camera.
+It runs a Yolo model using the TensorRT deployment format (`.trt` file).
+The script displays its output in a Web browser at `<server IP address>:8080` by default and also places data into the *WPILib* Network Tables.
+If you're running this within a desktop environment you can also use the `--gui` option to display the output in a gui window.

-- `tft_yolo_gui.py` Same as trt_yolo.py exect that is displays output in a window to the desktop gui.

 - `rapid-react.blob` This model has been trained on the Rapid-React balls from the 2022 FIRST Competition.
 The blob file format is designed to run specifically on an *OpenVINO* device.

-- `rapid-react-config.json` This is the configuration file needed to load the rapid-react model.
-It includes the labels for the objects of interest.

 - `rapid-react.trt` This model has been trained on the Rapid-React balls from the 2022 FIRST Competition.
 The TensorRT `trt` file format runs natively on the Jetson.

+- `rapid-react-config.json` This is the configuration file needed to load the rapid-react model.
+It includes the class labels and confidence level.

+### Running the inference script

+To run the inference using an attached Raspberry Pi camera.

+    cd ${HOME}tensorrt_demos
+    python3 trt_yolo_mjpeg.py --onboard 0 -m rapid-react

+For a USB camera:

+    python3 trt_yolo_wpi.py --usb 1 -m rapid-react

+You can display the output stream in a desktop gui window like this:

+    python3 trt_yolo_wpi.py --usb 1 -m rapid-react --gui